 It isn’t always easy to follow your dreams.
-To step outside of what society says we should do or be and change our life to what we have always dreamed it could be, is harder than sticking to your current plan, the things you have always done, and the routine that is your life.
+To step outside of what society says we should do or be and change our life to what we have always dreamed it could be.
+It is harder than sticking to your current plan, the things you have always done, and the routine that is your life.

-But if you move out of your comfort zone to go after the life you have always desired, you could find life far more rewarding.
+But if you move outside of your comfort zone to go after the life you have always desired, you could find life far more rewarding.

-There are always bumps in the road pursuing happiness.
-If at the first bump we turned around, we wouldn’t have even made it on the tarmac!
-Imagine all we would have missed out on if we gave up at the first glitch.
+There are always bumps on the road pursuing happiness.
+If at the first bump we turned around, we wouldn’t have even made it onto the tarmac!
+Imagine all my family would have missed out on if we gave up at the first glitch.
 Whatever your dream, my advice is to at least try and make it a reality.

 Obstacles will always present themselves and it is funny how we remember the difficulties after we get through them and recall them with such pride.
 They make the best stories.

-Last winter in the Languedoc-Roussillion, we had unusual weather and the lows reached -10.
+Last winter in the Languedoc-Roussillon, we had unusual weather and the lows reached -10.
 We had no winter clothes with us, and my father shipped them to us as soon as he possibly could.
 The heating in our rental wasn’t central and being expensive electric heating, we couldn’t blast it, so we tried to conserve.
 We nearly froze our butts off that first winter, but we did not give up, we trucked forward!
 Again we wondered, ‘OMG was this the right decision?!’
-We kept our eye on the prize, we knew if we could get through some difficulties, in the end we would be truly happy.
+We decided to kept our eye on the prize, we knew if we could get through some difficulties, in the end we would be truly happy.

 Long before our decision to move away, came business ventures, and trying to make a living strictly based on the amount of our paycheck.
 We bought into the idea of what society said we should do.
 We had the big house, the new cars, the trips, the restaurant dinners, but it didn’t make us happier.